 This approach might involve placing more emphasis on things like planned parenthood, different types of families, sexual and gender identities, diversity, and social justice.

-What OAT says: We do not teach sex-ed through direct instruction; rather, we approach this topic through conversations instigated by student inquiries.
+What TSS says: We do not teach sex-ed through direct instruction; rather, we approach this topic through conversations instigated by student inquiries.

 This refers to the rate at which students move through the curriculum (e.g., topics, textbook material, skills, etc.).
 Curriculum pace is often defined in comparison to provincial standards.